thu-ml/zhusuan/README.md

 ## Citing ZhuSuan

-If you find ZhuSuan useful, please consider citing it in your publications.
+If you find ZhuSuan useful, please cite it in your publications.
 We provide a BibTeX entry of the ZhuSuan white paper below.
 ```
 @ARTICLE{zhusuan2017,